 The Web Design Agency

 The ad award winners.
-The guys who design fortune 500 sites.
+The guys who design Fortune 500 sites.
 The firms with staff that include a project manager, UX Designers, Developers, Web Designers, etc.

 Choosing an Option for Building Your Website

 At One Dog Solutions, we fit into the Small Agency category.
 We work on projects of all sizes.
 Most importantly, we believe in results for our customers.
 We want everyone to be happy and run their business, not worry about their website.
-If you want to reach out about a project you need help with, drop us a line at firstname.lastname@example.org or visit our new project page to get us information for an estimate.
+If you want to reach out about a project you need help with, drop us a line at email@example.com or visit our new project page to get us information for an estimate.
 If you’d like to book us for a quick, free consultation, you can do that here.